TheDaChicken/nrsc5_gui/README.md

 ### Building on Windows using MSVC

-Add each nrsc5 dependency from the compile to the PATH.
+Make sure to add nrsc5's dependencies to the PATH.

 ```bash
 sudo pacman -S mingw-w64-x86_64-qt6-base